Pyrrha-Foundation/pyrrha-coin/doc/build-unix-rpm.md

 sudo yum install qrencode-devel
 ```

-Once these are installed, they will be found by configure and a nexa-qt executable will be
+Once these are installed, they will be found by configure and a pyrrha-qt executable will be
 built by default.

 ## Notes

-The release is built with GCC and then "strip nexad" to strip the debug
+The release is built with GCC and then "strip pyrrhad" to strip the debug
 symbols, which reduces the executable size by about 90%.